We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Actor

-Lucy Lawless won international fame in 1995 with Xena: Warrior Princess, a spin-off from Kiwi-made stablemate Hercules: The Legendary Journeys.
+Lucy Lawless won international fame in 1995 with Xena: Warrior Princess, a spin-off from Hercules: The Legendary Journeys.
 A rare female hero on television, Xena was hailed as both a feminist and gay icon, and appeared on the covers of Rolling Stone, feminist trailblazer Ms, and men's magazine Maxim.
-Since shooting the last scene of Xena in New Zealand in 2001, Lawless has combined acting roles with a burgeoning singing career.
+Since shooting the last scene of Xena in New Zealand in 2001, Lawless has acting extensively, sung, and directed feature-length documentary Never Look Back.

 Lucy F Lawless grew up in the Auckland suburb of Mount Albert, as Lucy Francis Ryan.
-Her family of seven was mainly made up of brothers; her father was longtime Mt Albert Mayor Frank Ryan.
-She appeared in her first musical at the age of ten, and considered becoming a singer.
+Her family of seven was mainly made up of brothers; her father was longtime Mount Albert Mayor Frank Ryan.
+She appeared in her first musical at age 10, and considered becoming a singer.
 But university studies in opera and languages were abandoned after she decided that opera would mean compromising her own mantra of being the best she could at everything she tried.

-At the age of 18 she set off to Europe on her OE, picking grapes in Germany and working as a goldminer in the Australian Outback.
-While in Australia she became pregnant, returning with partner Garth Lawless to New Zealand.
+At the age of 18 she set off to Europe on her OE, picking grapes in Germany and goldmining in the Australian Outback.
+While in Australia she got pregnant, returning with partner Garth Lawless to New Zealand.

-In 1987 Lawless was invited to join the cast of sketch comedy series Funny Business.
+In 1987 Lawless was invited to join sketch comedy series Funny Business.
 She stayed with the show for two and a half seasons, then later moved to Vancouver, where she spent eight months studying drama.

-The next five years saw Lawless appearing in a run of small roles in Kiwi television, film and this advertisement.
-She played a genetically-engineered assassin on mini-series Typhons' People, and a member of the Greenpeace crew in The Sinking of the Rainbow Warrior.
-There were also appearances in Kiwi classic The End of the Golden Weather, and episodes of Marlin Bay, Ray Bradbury Theatre, and 90s police show Shark in the Park.
-Shortland Street though was not to be: Lawless failed to win a part on the long-running soap.
+The next five years saw Lawless appearing in a run of small roles in Kiwi television and film, plus the occasional advert.
+She was a genetically-engineered assassin on miniseries Typhons' People, and a member of the Greenpeace crew in The Sinking of the Rainbow Warrior.
+There were also appearances in classic movie The End of the Golden Weather, and episodes of Marlin Bay, Ray Bradbury Theatre, and police show Shark in the Park.
+Shortland Street though, was not to be: Lawless failed to win a part on the long-running soap.

-1995 saw Lawless co-starring in Peach, the second short directed by Christine Parker.
-Lawless played the charismatic tow truck driver who enters the life of a young working class woman.
+In 1995 she co-starred in Peach, the second short film directed by Christine Parker.
+Lawless played a charismatic tow truck driver who enters the life of a young working class woman.

 The jump from struggling actor to international star involved good timing, and a bad dose of the flu.
-In 1993 American producer Rob Tapert came to New Zealand to work on Pacific Renaissance series Hercules, the first of a series of shows written and completed in the United States, but filmed in and around Auckland.
+In 1993 American producer Rob Tapert came to New Zealand to work on Hercules: The Legendary Journeys, the first of a series of shows written and completed in the United States, but filmed in and around Auckland.

-Tapert had hoped that the Hercules series would merge American fight scenes with acrobatic Asian-style martial arts.
+Tapert had hoped that the Hercules series would merge American-style fight scenes with acrobatic Asian-style martial arts.
 In the end, that idea was transferred to a new character: Xena, a female warrior who was set to debut over a three episode arc of Hercules.
 British actor Vanessa Angel was set to play Xena — but then she caught the flu, two weeks before the scheduled filming date.
-After a number of American actresses proved unwilling to take the role, frantic calls were made to locate Lawless, who was on holiday.
+After a number of American actresses proved unwilling to take on the role, frantic calls were made in search of Lawless, who was on holiday.

 Soon Tapert proposed abandoning the plan to kill off Xena in the third episode, and reactivated the idea of a Xena television series, this time with Lawless in the main role.
 But there were worries about basing a series around a heroine with a dark past.
 "Xena was a very tough sell to the syndicators," Tapert has said.
 "Everyone believed there was no market for a woman superhero."